Sinusoidal Initialization, Time for a New Start: Definition and Theoretical Foundation of Sinusoidal Initialization

 \end{theorem} The proofs and further theoretical analysis can be found in Appendix~\ref{app:proof}.

-Consequently, if the objective is to initialize the weights without introducing any biased (\textit{i.e.}, \textit{skewed}) neurons, then, at least in the first layer, we should aim to enforce $S=0$ for every neuron.
+Consequently, if the objective is to initialize the weights without introducing any biased (skewed) neurons, then, at least in the first layer, we should aim to enforce $S=0$ for every neuron.

 For deeper layers though, the correlation between neuron \textit{skewness} and the magnitude of $S$ progressively fades due to the asymmetries introduced by preceding layers in the established stochastic initializations.
 Indeed, the input to an intermediate layer is already biased, and the mean of each input component can deviate more and more, gradually decoupling the notions of \textit{skewness} and $|S|$.
 This issue, however, is naturally mitigated by the \textit{Sinusoidal} initialization.
 Owing to its strong symmetry, which ensures $S=0$, it guarantees that each neuron begins with an input that is perfectly centered, thereby eliminating any intrinsic directional bias.
 As a result, the \textit{Sinusoidal} initialization is theoretically guaranteed to prevent the emergence of \textit{skewed} neurons, an undesirable behavior frequently observed under stochastic schemes.
 This conclusion is not only supported by the theorems presented above but also empirically validated in Table~\ref{table:skewed}, where the proportion of \textit{skewed} neurons is identically zero across all thresholds tested.